nathaliaesper/OHBM2023_RBC_poster/README.md

 ----

-This is a repository with the relevant contents for the poster "A protocol for visual quality control applied to the Reproducible Brain Charts database".
+This is a repository with the relevant contents for the poster **A protocol for visual quality control applied to the Reproducible Brain Charts database**.
 Here we present a workflow for trained raters to perform visual quality control of the anatomical images of the RBC initiative.

 > This initiative contains data from five neuroimaging studies:
 > - [Brazilian High-Risk Cohort](https://pubmed.ncbi.nlm.nih.gov/25469819/)